Winter Safety Tips for Sidewalks and Parking Lots

 Whether you're hiring a snow removal contractor or taking the task on yourself, you need to know where you can legally pile the excess snow.
 Snow removal regulations will vary by city, county, and state, so check with your local government in advance.
 While regulations may vary, there are some general rules you should follow:

 - Snow must be piled away from customer and vendor foot traffic areas, including sidewalks, loading docks, dumpsters, entrances, and exits.
 Also, avoid piling it near mailboxes, water drains, gas meters, and fire hydrants.

-- Snow piles should be positioned so that melted snow does not flow onto any high-traffic areas.
+- Snow piles should be positioned so that melted snow does not flow into high-traffic areas.
 If it does, it may freeze and form a sheet of ice.

 - Snow piles should not inhibit the visibility of guest or vendor drivers as they enter or leave your parking lot.

 - Water should flow freely and storm drains should be free of any obstructions.

 - Snow should never be piled on the nearby property of residences or businesses.

 - Never push snow across a road without knowledge of your local ordinances.

 4. Stock Up on Winter Storm Supplies

 When you operate any type of business, it’s important to be prepared for the worst-case scenario.
 If a storm rolls through that's larger than anticipated, the plow trucks are backed up, and snow starts falling in the middle of the day, you can be prepared by stocking safety supplies.
-We’ve provided a list below of the absolute essentials that your business should have on hand in case of any inclement weather:
+We’ve provided a list of the essentials your business should have on hand in case of inclement weather:

 - Keep a large supply of ice melt readily available.

-- Provide reflective safety vests to any employees who are out shoveling your parking lot.
+- Provide reflective safety vests to any employees shoveling your parking lot.
 Increased visibility reduces the risk of injury.